Post

 Conclusion

 I hope you enjoyed and learnt as much as I did, and thanks Blue Frost Security for the challenge.
-Please don’t hesitate to contact me if you see something wrong, of for any question or clarification.
+Please don’t hesitate to contact me if you see something wrong, or for any question or clarification.

 This post is licensed under CC BY 4.0 by the author.